whodisio/simple-jwt-auth/README.md

 1. figuring out the `target origin` and `source origin`

-   1. `sourceOrigin = header.origin ?? header.referrer`, as defined by the OWASP recommendations
+   - `sourceOrigin = header.origin ?? header.referrer`, as defined by the OWASP recommendations
-      1. these can be trusted because they are restricted headers, which can only be set by browsers
+      - these can be trusted because they are restricted headers, which can only be set by browsers
-      2. `if (!sourceOrigin) throw new PotentialCSRFAttackError` - dont allow requests without either `origin` or `referrer` defined
+      - `if (!sourceOrigin) throw new PotentialCSRFAttackError` - dont allow requests without either `origin` or `referrer` defined
-   2. `targetOrigin = jwt.aud`, i.e. the audience claim of the token
+   - `targetOrigin = jwt.aud`, i.e. the audience claim of the token
-      1. the `aud` claim of a JWT should be the `uri` of the target origin that the token is intended to be consumed by
+      - the `aud` claim of a JWT should be the `uri` of the target origin that the token is intended to be consumed by

 2. comparing the `target origin` and `source origin`

-   1. `if (!isSameSite(sourceOrigin, targetOrigin) && !isLocalhost(sourceOrigin)) throw new PotentialCSRFAttackError`
+   - `if (!isSameSite(sourceOrigin, targetOrigin)) throw new PotentialCSRFAttackError`
-      1. check that `isSameSite(sourceOrigin, targetOrigin)`
+      - check that `isSameSite(sourceOrigin, targetOrigin)`
-         1. `api.yoursite.com` and `www.yoursite.com` are the same domain, since they differ only by subdomain
+         - `api.yoursite.com` and `www.yoursite.com` are the same site, since they differ only by subdomain
-         2. `yoursite.github.io` and `mysite.github.io` are _not_ the same site, since domains like `github.io` and `cloudfront.net` are a [public domains](https://publicsuffix.org/)
+         - `yoursite.github.io` and `mysite.github.io` are _not_ the same site, since domains like `github.io` and `cloudfront.net` are a [public domains](https://publicsuffix.org/)
-      2. check that `isLocalhost(sourceOrigin)`
-         1. there is no point in protecting a user from CSRF if they're making requests from a site hosted on their own machine.
-            1. they either know what they're doing or CSRF is the least of their concerns, so blocking them does not help anything.
-            2. if they know what they're doing, they're probably testing or developing, in which case blocking them would be a significant detriment.

 The second layer, `Synchronizer Token Based Mitigation`, is composed of three parts: